top of page

 BRIEF OUTLINE OF FOUR YEARS AT GSU (MUSIC RELATED ONLY)

 In freshman year, Yelisey played in two orchestras: GSU Symphony Orchestra and Dekalb Symphony Orchestra.
 He took weekly violin lessons with three professors: Mrs. Lee Taylor at GSU Perimeter Campus, Dr. Christos Galilaias at GSU Atlanta Campus, and his private teacher Vakhob Khashimov.
-Yelisey began weekly conducting lessons with Maestro Michael Palmer, continuing even during breaks via phone.
+Yelisey began weekly conducting lessons with Maestro Michael Palmer.

 An outline of Maestro Palmer and Yelisey's weekly lesson: